 How many calories does one Date and Nut Coconut Cocoa Balls have?

-While there is nothing so new about making laddoos out of dry fruits, the coating of coconut and cocoa gives the balls an absolutely new dimension.
-Coating one side of the ball with coconut and the other side with cocoa not only gives it an all-new taste, but also a very appealing appearance with brown and white hues.
+While there is nothing so new about making ladoos out of dry fruits, the coating of coconut and cocoa gives the balls an absolutely new dimension.
+Coating one side of the ball with desiccated coconut and the other side with cocoa not only gives healthy date and coconut balls an all-new taste, but also a very appealing appearance with brown and white hues.

-You can make a few batches of this sweet and store it in an airtight container at room temperature.
-While you are on a sweet-making spree, try other delightful dates-based treats like the Date and Sesame Puranpoli and the Date and Walnut Cake .
+You can make a few batches of this date balls healthy Indian dessert and store it in an airtight container at room temperature.
+While you are on a sweet-making spree, try other delightful dates-based treats like Date and Sesame Puranpoli and Date and Walnut Cake.